ALL

 Silicone-Based Products

-• Don’t use silicone products with sex toys—it will start to break down the materials the toys are made of.
-If you’re using condoms, read the product label to see if it’s approved to use with condoms.
+• Don’t use silicone products with sex toys.
+The lubricant will start to break down the materials the toys are made of.
+If you’re using condoms, read the lubricant label to see if it’s approved to use with condoms.

 • Many silicone lubricants are hypoallergenic.
-This is a good option for women who have sensitive skin or are prone to yeast or bladder infections.
+This is a good option if you have sensitive skin or are prone to yeast or bladder infections.

 Flavored Products and Warming and Cooling Products

-• Flavored products can be exciting for oral sex, especially for a partner who may be a bit reserved.
+• Flavoured products can be exciting for oral sex, especially for a partner who may be a bit reserved.
 You may want to taste the product first, because some don’t taste good.
-Many products contain sugar, so don’t use them if you have a health problem like diabetes, chronic yeast infections, or bladder infections.
-Scents and flavors can irritate the genitals, so don’t use them if you have sensitive skin.
+Many flavoured products contain sugar, so don’t use them if you have a health problem like diabetes, chronic yeast infections, or bladder infections.
+Scents and flavours can irritate the genitals, so don’t use these products if you have sensitive skin.

 • Warming or cooling sensation products can be fun, but only use small amounts.
 Try a dime-sized amount of the product with a water-based lubricant if you need more lubrication.
 Some products are very intense, so try it first on an area like the back of your hand or the inside of your forearm.